 - If you are new to private health insurance or upgrading from a lower level cover (either with us or another fund) you will need to serve out all relevant waiting periods.
 The maximum waiting period is 12 months but maybe lower in some circumstances.

 - If you are new to private health insurance or upgrading your cover and have a pre-existing condition that you were not previously covered for, you will need to serve the 12-months wait before receiving benefits for services related to the pre-existing condition.
-This excludes palliative care and rehabilitation, which have a two-month waiting period.
+This excludes palliative care, rehabilitation and psychiatric (see next point), which have a two-month waiting period.
 The condition must be deemed ‘pre-existing’ prior to serving waiting periods.
 Pre-existing conditions are defined by legislation and can be found here.

 - If you are switching from an equivalent level of cover, you should not need to serve waiting periods for those services previously covered, provided the waiting periods have been served.